tolitius/cbass/README.md

 #### Scanning with the last updated

-In order to get more intel on _when_ the results were updated last, you can add `:with-ts true` to scan.
+In order to get more intel on _when_ the results were updated last, you can add `:with-ts? true` to scan.
 It will look at _all_ the cells in the result row, and will return the latest timestamp.

 ```clojure